runtimeverification/evm-semantics/include/kframework/evm.md

 -   `#create____` transfers the endowment to the new account and triggers the execution of the initialization code.
 -   `#codeDeposit_` checks the result of initialization code and whether the code deposit can be paid, indicating an error if not.
 -   `#isValidCode_` checks if the code returned by the execution of the initialization code begins with a reserved byte.
 [EIP-3541]
--   `#checkInitCode` checks the length of the transaction data in a create transaction.
+-   `#hasValidInitCode` checks the length of the transaction data in a create transaction.
 [EIP-3860]

 ```k
     syntax InternalOp ::= "#create"   Int Int Int Bytes